-RULES & REGULATIONS - THE COMPETITION
+RULES & REGULATIONS - The COMPETITION

-TIME LIMITS - THE COMPETITION
+TIME LIMITS - The COMPETITION

 1 dancer (solo) - 3 minutes